Universal Design for Learning

 VECAP Position Paper on Universal Design for Learning for Career Assessment and Vocational Evaluation

 This paper describes the rationale, science, and benefits of incorporating UDL into a framework for designing and administering career assessments and vocational evaluations to all students.

 National Center on Universal Design for Learning. (n.d.)
 What is Universal Design for Learning?
 Wakefield, MA: Author.
-Available at http://www.udlcenter.org/aboutudl/whatisudl
+Retrieved from http://www.udlcenter.org/ aboutudl/whatisudl